 Progestin-only oral contraceptives may be taken immediately after the delivery of a baby.

 In most women who have recently given birth and are exclusively breastfeeding and who have not had a menstrual period, pregnancy is unlikely to occur for 6 months after the baby is delivered, even when no contraception is used.
 However, starting to use contraception within 3 months after delivery is recommended if bottle feeding has started or there are any interruptions in breastfeeding.

-If women have had a liver disorder, doctors do tests to evaluate how well the liver is functioning.
-If results are normal, women can take oral contraceptives.
+If a person has had a liver disorder, doctors do tests to evaluate how well the liver is functioning.
+If results are normal, oral contraceptives may be taken.